 We just returned from a week of family rafting in Idaho on the Lochsa and Payette watersheds.
 Rafting and kayaking every day with my wife, Gina, and our 15-month old son, Jesse, was a lot easier with our portable shelter.
 Especially with a young son, the dual propane and electric fridge is a lifesaver when trying to keep milk from going bad.

 Now, after a week on the road, I am tweaking a few things.
 First of all, why a small little 16 foot travel trailer has an armoire with a hanger is completely beyond me.
 This week I am in the process of putting shelves in here so this space can become a pantry for things we actually use like food, utensils, and diapers.
-Right now I have managed to get the first two solidly into this extremely odd shaped space.
+Right now I have managed to get the first two shelves solidly into this extremely odd shaped space.
 It is obvious why I am not a carpenter.
 Thankfully the door closes so you likely will not have to see how rough my carpentry skills are.
+You can even see the huge gap between the shelf and the wall in the picture below.

 Already I am looking forward to the fall, winter, and spring in the Pacific Northwest.
 It rains here a lot during this time of year, and it is absolutely beautiful during this time.
 This is a large part of why we decided on an Airstrem.
 By and large, Airstreams do not leak.
 While we got out periodically during this time of year, we are really looking forward to being able to really capitalize on it with our new waterproof mini-house on wheels!